daniele3b/SafeWater/Assignment2/evaluation.md

 If we increase the number of "client" devices the power consumption increase but it is bounded by the capacity of the 6LowPAN protocol to manage packets so, the Watt consumed can increase but limited by an upper bound determined by the network protocol.

+From the point of network performance the following behaviours has been identification:

+- Increasing the number of "client" nodes the latency increase because the border route has some difficult to forward packets;
+- Increasing the number of "client" nodes as said before increase the latency and the throughput decrease because the queue of the router grows fast;
+- Also the end-to-end delay increase as the number of nodes increase.